Jobs at NICHD

 NICHD will use a global recruitment program to fill this position.
 This is not a supervisory position.

-This is an exciting time to join NICHD as we implement our strategic plan to guide and advance research in the near- and long-term future, including Promoting Gynecologic, Andrologic and Reproductive Health as a Scientific Research Theme.
-Through implementation of this plan, among other activities, this position allows the successful candidate to help shape research opportunities that will directly impact the field, biomedical science, and public health for years to come.
+This is an important time to join NICHD as we implement our strategic plan to guide and advance research in the near- and long-term future.
+Through implementation of this plan, the successful candidates will be able to shape scientific research opportunities that will directly affect the field, biomedical science, and public health for years to come.

 IDDB develops scientific initiatives and supports research and research training related to intellectual and developmental disabilities (IDD).
 These include common and rare neuromuscular and neurodevelopmental disorders such as Down, Fragile X, and Rett syndromes; inborn errors of metabolism; autism spectrum disorders; and conditions currently and soon-to-be detectable through newborn screening.
 The branch has a long history of providing support for a diverse portfolio of research projects, contracts, training programs, and research centers dedicated to promoting the well-being of individuals with IDDs at all stages of development.